 Everhart Museum, Art and natural history museum in Nay Aug Park, Scranton, Pennsylvania, US.

-The museum was founded in 1908 by Dr. Isaiah Fawkes Everhart, a Civil War surgeon and taxidermist.
-It was among the few public museums in Pennsylvania at that time and helped develop the city's cultural life.
+The museum was founded in 1908 by Dr. Isaiah Fawkes Everhart, a Civil War surgeon who was also a skilled taxidermist and wanted his collection to be open to the public.
+It was one of the first public museums in Pennsylvania, at a time when few such institutions existed outside large cities.

 The community of curious travelers